At Crown Point Ecology Center, an organic farm and education center in Bath, a slender young man pauses on a hot, hazy morning to wipe his brow.

-Like one young man who came to work in Hattie’s Gardens who’d moved to Akron recently from a food desert on the south-side of Chicago.
+One young man who came to work in Hattie’s Gardens had moved to Akron recently from a food desert on the south-side of Chicago.

-“I don’t know if he could have told you the difference between a tomato plant and a carrot probably, but he’s grown and started learning how to plant vegetables, how we harvest, and he’s now one who will bring vegetables home every day to his family.”
+“I don’t know if he could have told you the difference between a tomato plant and a carrot probably," says Edge, "but he’s grown and started learning how to plant vegetables, how we harvest, and he’s now one who will bring vegetables home every day to his family.”

 The farmers-in-training can take home all the fresh produce they want, and that ties into the mission of Hattie’s Gardens’ host.
 The Dominican Sisters of Peace established Crown Point in 1989 to engage people with nature, and to renew earth and spirit.

-Hattie Larlham CEO Dennis Allen is also working with Crown Point’s neighbor, Old Trail School, and the Conservancy for Cuyahoga Valley National Park, not only to employ people with disabilities, but also to teach children about sustainable small-scale farming and good nutrition.
+Hattie Larlham CEO Dennis Allen is also working with Crown Point’s neighbor, Old Trail School, and the Conservancy for Cuyahoga Valley National Park, on a small garden at the school, not only to employ people with disabilities, but also to teach children about sustainable small-scale farming and good nutrition.

 “We’re looking really at how do we educate.
 How do we take what we’re learning here at Crown Point, what we’re learning at Old Trail School, and take that into the inner city.

-You can buy what Hattie’s gardeners have grown at the Quark Cultural Center in Cuyahoga Falls and the Countryside Conservancy Farmers’ Market at Akron’s Highland Square.
+And through this first weekend in October, you can still buy what Hattie’s gardeners have grown at the Quirk Cultural Center in Cuyahoga Falls and the Countryside Conservancy Farmers’ Market at Akron’s Highland Square.